Zawiercie: Early history

+Industrial growth

-After the Third Partition of Poland in 1795 Zawiercie was annexed by Austria, in 1809 it became part of the short-lived Polish Duchy of Warsaw, and it 1815 it passed to Russian-controlled Congress Poland.
-Zawiercie owes its development to the construction of the railroads.
-On December 1, 1847, first train came to the village, along the newly built Warsaw–Vienna railway.
+On 1 December 1847 the first train came to the village, along the newly built Warsaw–Vienna railway.
 This gave Zawiercie a boost, and in the second half of the 19th century, several companies and coal mines were opened in the village, including Zawiercie Steel Plant, opened in 1901.
 In 1878, construction of a settlement for workers was initiated, with schools, parks and churches.
 In 1894, Polish Socialist Party organized a mass sit-in at Zawiercie's Cotton Plant, and by 1914, the population of the village grew to 30,000.
-Zawiercie finally got its town charter on July 1, 1915.
+Zawiercie finally got its town charter on 1 July 1915.
 After World War I, in 1918, Poland regained independence and the town was reintegrated with Poland.

 World War I and the 1920s was a bad time for Zawiercie.
 Unemployment grew, the steel plant closed and the TAZ factory reduced the number of workers.
 The situation did not improve until 1927 when Zawiercie County, part of Kielce Voivodeship, was created.
+According to the 1921 census, the town's population was 81.1% Polish, 18.4% Jewish and 0.3% Czech.

-On the eve of the Second World War there were 7,000 Jews in Zawiercie – about a quarter of its residents.
-They made their living primarily from trade, crafts, the clothing industry and the metal industry.
+Local Jews made their living primarily from trade, crafts, the clothing industry and the metal industry.
 Printing houses owned by Jews played a central role in the cultural life in the city.
 The city had labor unions which were composed of small traders and artisans, as well as two banks, a charitable fund companies and charities.
 Between the World Wars in Zawiercie there were various Zionist parties and Agudat Israel.
-The city had a traditional “cheder” (religious primary school), a Talmud Torah, and a school and kindergarten which were part of the “Tarbut” Network.
+The city had a traditional “cheder” (religious primary school), a Talmud Torah, and a school and kindergarten which were part of the "Tarbut" Network.
 In 1926, A. Bornstein who was head of the Jewish community was also appointed mayor of the town.